Hartlepool railway station: Tees Valley Metro

+Redevelopment

-Between November 2009 and August 2010 (ahead of the town hosting the Tall Ships' Races), the station was extensively refurbished as part of a £4 million scheme to improve station facilities and integrate it into the new Hartlepool Interchange.
-The line through the station was also re-signalled in spring 2010 as part of the Durham Coast modernisation scheme, with the consequent loss of three manual signal boxes in and around the station.
+Between November 2009 and August 2010 (ahead of the town hosting the Tall Ships' Races), the station was extensively refurbished as part of a £4 million scheme to improve station facilities and integrate it into the new Hartlepool Interchange; works which were originally planned under the Tees Valley Metro project.
+The line through the station was also resignalled in spring 2010, as part of the Durham Coast modernisation scheme, with the consequent loss of three manual signal boxes in and around the station.
 A new waiting room was also added to the station in 2011.

+In August 2013, Grand Central proposed reopening the disused third platform as part of its track access application extension, although they never implemented this proposal.
+In September 2020, Tees Valley Combined Authority launched a £1.5 million study to investigate the feasibility of a similar scheme to reopen the former up platform so as to improve capacity through the station.
+In March 2022, it was announced that funding had been secured to bring the old platform back into use, with a new footbridge and lifts installed, by June 2023.
+It was planned that the new platform would open in the spring of 2024, after delays in the work to install the new lifts and bridge.
+Platform 3 was placed back into use in June 2024.

 Facilities

-The station has a staffed ticket office, which is open from 07:25 to 18:20 Mondays through Saturdays (closed Sundays).
-A self-service ticket machine is also provided near the station entrance for use when the ticket office is closed and for collecting pre-paid tickets.
+The station has a staffed ticket office, which is open from 07:30 to 18:30 Mondays through Saturdays; it is closed on Sundays.
+A self-service ticket machine is also provided near the station entrance.
 Ticket barriers have been operation at the station since September 2017.

-Train running information is offered via automatic announcements, digital display screens and timetable posters.
+Train running information is offered via automatic announcements, dot matrix display screens and timetable posters.
 There are toilets in the ticket office and a waiting room on the concourse, along with vending machines dispensing snacks and cold drinks.
 Step-free access is available from the entrance to the platforms.

 Services

+The station is served by two train operating companies:

 Grand Central

-As of the June 2021 timetable change, there are four trains per day heading south towards London King's Cross via York.
+There are four trains per day heading south towards London King's Cross via York.
 Heading north towards Sunderland, there are five trains per day on weekdays, with four and three trains per day on Saturday and Sunday respectively.

-Rolling stock used: Class 180 Adelante

 Northern Trains

-As of the May 2021 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
-Most trains continue to Hexham (or Carlisle on Sunday) and Nunthorpe.
+There is an hourly service between Newcastle and Middlesbrough.
+Most trains continue to Hexham northbound (or Carlisle on Sunday) and Nunthorpe southbound.
 Two trains per day (three on Sunday) continue to Whitby.
-Two trains operate between Hartlepool and Darlington on Sunday, one of which operates the once-weekly parliamentary service to Teesside Airport.
+Two trains operate directly between Hartlepool and Darlington on Sundays.